 I’m glad you’re here.
-And while it sucks to earn less than $15 per hour, there is good news: You’ve got nowhere to go but up.
+And while it sucks to earn less than $15 per hour, there is good news: You can earn more as a freelance writer.

 Sorry, but that’s bullsh*t.

-I make $500 or more per blog post.
-I earn $140 per hour.
-And I am certainly not superhuman, or some business genius.
+I make $500-$825 per blog post.
+I earn $140 or more per hour.
+And I am certainly not superhuman, nor some business genius.
 I got here because I had big bills and no other options.
-And so I made it work.
+So I made it work.

 You can make it work, too.

 One of the most stunning takeaways from the freelance writer’s survey is how much recurring work “high-earning” freelancers (over $45 per hour) get versus low earners.

 So how do you get this recurring work so you can earn more as a freelance writer?
 There are plenty of ways to go about it, but here’s the condensed version:

 - Write blog posts.
 Clients need regular blog posts for their websites.
 How regular they need them depends, but it’s at least once a month, and often once a week.
 You need to become their outsourced company blogger.
 Landing even 2-3 regular blogging gigs will not only dramatically reduce how much time you spend finding clients – it will also give you a more regular, predictable income.
 And if you can get your client to agree to a couple of blog posts titles at a time, if you do have downtime in your schedule, you can just work ahead of deadline for your blogging clients.

 - Do A+ work.
 Every single time.
 Here’s how I really made my way to $500 blog posts and being an ultra-high earner: I over-delivered.
 No matter how mundane or stupid or forgettable an assignment seemed, I turned in work that was several grades better than what was needed.
 And I kept doing it.
 You need to do this, too.
 Because what sometimes looks like a boring assignment for a one-off client can become ongoing, highly paid work.
 Submit every piece of writing as if you were auditioning for a job.